sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 ---

-{{% alert warning %}}**Note:** We have recently released **Balsamiq Wireframes for Google Drive**.
+{{% alert warning %}}**Note:** We released **Balsamiq Wireframes for Google Drive** in September 2017.
 If you have an existing Mockups 3 for Google Drive subscription, please read our [transition guide](http://docs.balsamiq.com/google-drive/wireframes/transition/).
 Your subscription and billing information will remain the same.{{% /alert %}}

 This page describes how you can purchase a Balsamiq for Google Drive subscription, cancel your plan, and make changes to your billing information.

-Subscriptions for Balsamiq for Google Drive are sold separately for each Google ID (email address).
-We do not yet offer [company-wide subscriptions](/sales/gdrivecompany) for Balsamiq for Google Drive.
+Subscriptions for Balsamiq for Google Drive are tied to your Google ID (email address).
+You can choose to [purchase a team subscription](#choosing-and-managing-a-team-plan) to include others, and pay for them.

 The Balsamiq for Google Drive documentation is [here](https://docs.balsamiq.com/google-drive/wireframes/).